christianalfoni/impact/README.md

 <br />

-🗄️ Manage state and related logic without the reconciliation overhead of React
+🗄️ Global and scoped state management with hooks

 ⚛️ Expose reactive state using signals and suspense promises